TeamCstudios/FNATC/README.md

 He will call your phone repeatedly, lowering your battery.
 If you don't decline the call quickly, he will constantly turn the thermostat up and down.

 #### McMagma
 If the lights flicker while you're on your phone, take down your phone and close both doors.
 If you do not do this, McMagma will teleport to a doorway and jumpscare you.
+The longer the thermostat is on hot, the mroe likely he attacks.